eususu/lite-llm-client/README.md

-# lite llm client
+# Lite LLM Client

-This project made for very light llm client. the main idea is `do not use llm client library`.
+This project made for very light llm client. the main idea is `do not use any llm client library`.

 # setup